Standards-Based Grading Updates for 2019-2020

-Orland School District 135 is beginning a new initiative leading the way to updated report cards and consistency for student grading and classroom practices impacting grading.
+Orland School District 135 is in the second year of its three-year plan leading the way to updated report cards and consistency for student grading and classroom practices impacting grading.
 Our parents’ voices will be a critical part of this process.
-In order to include families throughout every step of this process, District 135 is forming a committee that will include parents, administrators, and teachers.
-The key components to this committee include the following:
+In order to include families throughout every step of this process, District 135 is inviting parents to attend informational meetings that will include parents, administrators, and teachers.
+These meetings include the following:

 - Discussions may be guided by ISBE guidelines, research-based practices, trends in education, local norms, policies, and guests.